 Right from the offset, Syafiq greeted me warmly (with a chilled bottle of water) and guided me through the various offerings of Edit Suits.
 This he did expertly – Syafiq is one of Edit Suits’ longest standing employees.
 He also has experience lecturing in fashion, and has had his past work exhibited at fashion shows before.
 Regarding both menswear (and womenswear), Syafiq knows what he’s talking about.

 I was in two minds when I came to Edit Suits, in the sense that I didn’t really know what kind of suit to get.
 Eventually, I was inspired by the mannequin in the shop (pictured in the photo above), whereby a gorgeous 3 piece suit was displayed.
 Some of the suits I’ve commissioned lately have been more towards the flashier/formal side, and I wanted something more versatile and classic.
 A navy 3 piece suit is just that – worn together, it’s a strong statement; worn without the vest and it becomes slightly more casual; and worn with just the vest it becomes smart casual.
-In addition, I’ve heard great things of the 3 piece suits from Edit Suits – many commission them for weddings.
+In addition, I’ve heard great things about the 3 piece suits from Edit Suits – many commission them for weddings.
 As such, I decided to have a 3 piece suit made, and Syafiq promptly broke out a few fabric books for me to choose from!

 A wide variety of fabrics are available at Edit Suits, including fabrics from esteemed European mills such as Loro Piana, Holland & Sherry, Dormeuil, VBC, and even Scabal!
 However, while their higher end fabrics are stunning, it was the quality of some of their cheapest offerings that impressed me.
 Unlike other tailors I’ve visited within the same price range, Edit Suits’ starting ‘House Fabric’ is 100% wool – no mixed wool fabrics here!
 As a result, they are light and comfortable on the skin, though full wool fabrics do require a tad more care.
 After pondering over the fabric choices, I decided to go with the ES (Edit Suits) VBC Collection, priced under $1000.
 To get a canvassed (Edit Suits jackets are half-canvassed by default, though full-canvassing is also available at a price premium) VBC suit for 3 figures is incredibly rare in today’s tailoring market – you’re usually looking at mixed wool, or at best full wool suits at this price range!